LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/mtp.md

 ## Forensicly Collecting This Data

-As this guide is aimed at hobbyists as well as professionals, We will cover how to collect this data using 2 different methods.
+As this guide is aimed at hobbyists as well as professionals, we will cover how to collect this data using 2 different methods.
 The first method will be using just the file explorer and the second method will be using a forensic tool often used in the industry called Magnet AXIOM[^3].

 There are many other tools available but this is the one we have chosen to cover in this guide as its one of the most popular tools in the industry and one we have access to.